aklapatch/worship-attempt/notes.md

 - songs in the schedule section, if there are duplicates, selecting the duplicate fails to have the song titles show up in the selection dialog boxes
  - RELATED ^^^ : I cannot select duplicates in the schedule songs dialog (not sure why);
  - when you save a song, the schedule song list does not update with the new song (this is expected, since we copy those songs
       - however, the bug regarding selecting duplicates still exists
-- I almost have song editing working, but the probelm is that when I try to save a song in the schedule, then the schedule songe does not update, and the rendered song selection freaks out.

 ## TODO: usability
 - warnings ifa  song is not formatted correctly
 - warnings if a song is being overwritten (name collision)